All Collections

 The ranking of the teams will be determined by the standings of Wins and Losses

-In the event that multiple teams are tied in the standings in the conclusion of the Regular Season, the teams tied will be seeded by the following differentiation process:
+If multiple teams are tied in the standings at the conclusion of the Regular Season, the teams tied will be seeded by the following differentiation process:

 • Match Performance (This looks at the number of match wins and ties)